Integration theory for infinite dimensional volatility modulated Volterra processes

-Therefore, these integrals are equal only if $D_sY(s)=0$ for almost all $s\in[0,t]$.
-This holds for instance when $Y$ is a simple process as in Proposition \ref{prop:propdX}\ref{itm:propdXiii}, where $Z_{t_i}$ is assumed to be measurable with respect to $(B_t)_{t\in[0,t_i]}$.
+The additional condition that $D_sY(s)=0$ for almost all $s\in[0,t]$ holds true, for instance, when $Y$ is a simple process as in Proposition \ref{proppropdX}(iii), where $Z_{t_i}$ is assumed to be measurable with respect to $(B_t)_{t\in[0,t_i]}$.
 Similarly, this also holds when $Y$ is deterministic, or independent of the driving Wiener process or lags behind the driving Wiener process.